CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 for the email addresses is to remove any phrases, comments, and "<" or ">" characters.
-This document calls for comparison of domain labels that include non-ASCII characters to be transformed to U-labels if not already in that form.
-The first step is to detect use of the A-label by using Section 5.1 of {{!RFC5891}}.
-Next, if necessary, transform any A-labels (US-ASCII) to U-labels (Unicode) as specified in Section 5.2 of {{RFC5891}}.
+This document calls for comparison of domain labels that include non-ASCII characters to be transformed to A-labels if not already in that form.
+The first step is to detect use of the U-label by using Section 5.1 of {{!RFC5891}}.
+Next, if necessary, transform any U-labels (Unicode) to A-labels (ASCII) as specified in Section 5.5 of {{RFC5891}}.
 Finally, if necessary, convert the Unicode to UTF-8 as specified in Section 3 of {{!RFC3629}}.
 For ASCII NR-LDH labels, uppercase letters are converted to lowercase letters.
 In setup for SmtpUTF8Mailbox, the email address local-part